ajnafa/ajnafa-website/content/authors/admin/_index.md

   url: "https://politicalscience.unt.edu/people/adam-jordan-nafa"

 # Short bio (displayed in user profile at end of posts)
 bio: A. Jordan Nafa is a Doctoral Candidate in the Department of Political Science at the University of North Texas.
-His research focuses on the ways political representation influences individual attitudes and behavior with a particular emphasis on the affect of female descriptive representation in government on citizens\' support for democratic institutions.
+His research focuses on women in politics and comparative political behavior with a particular emphasis on how descriptive representation influences individual attitudes and institutions.

 interests:
 - Political Representation
 - Women in Politics
 - Comparative Political Behavior
+- Bayesian Inference
-- Bayesian Inference and Political Methodology
+- Quantitative Political Methodology

 education:
   courses:
   - course: Doctoral Candidate in Political Science
     institution: University of North Texas
     year: 2018 - Present
-  - course: Bachelor of Science in Political Science
+  - course: Bachelor of Science in Government
     institution: Texas Woman's University
     year: 2018